 When I was in first grade, one of my Pakistani classmates had “drawings” on her hands.
 She had two older sisters who had those same “drawings.”
 They were beautiful!
 I assumed, they were just doodles because why and how would I know better?

-Her sister later told me these beautiful “drawings” were Henna tattoos, often worn during wedding and holiday celebrations in their culture.
+Her sister later told me these beautiful “drawings” were Henna tattoos, often worn during weddings and holiday celebrations in their culture.
 I planned on getting this done for my wedding because again, they were so pretty!

 23 years later, I have yet to get a Henna tattoo and don’t plan on it unless I marry someone in the culture or I am invited to celebrate and get the OK.
 As I continue to appreciate the beauty of Henna tattoos, I don’t want to make a fad or trend of someone else’s culture, as this is known as cultural appropriation.